Many-body quantum dimerization in 2D atomic arrays: Many-body quantum dimerization

 where

 is the dimer creation operator.
 The formation of dimers only between nearest-neighbor atoms can be understood through the following argument.
 In the Dicke model limit of Eq.~\eqref{eq:1DWQED}, the dark subspace with zero decay rate consists of all possible dimers, including both short- and long-range configurations.
 As one moves smoothly away from this limit, the spatial dependence of $G_{ij}^{1D}$ induces a spatial dependence of the collective decay rates as well.
-As we will see below, short-range dimer coverings are favoured over long-range ones, as these configurations minimize the decay rate of pairs of emitters.
+As we will see below, short-range dimer coverings are favoured over long-range ones, as they minimize the decay rates of emitter pairs.
+Consequently, a state predominantly composed of nearest-neighbor dimers is filtered out from the degenerate singlet subspace.

 To make these arguments more concrete and to assess whether they hold in higher dimensions, let us consider the simple case of two atoms, labeled by indices $i$ and $j$, coupled to a photonic bath.
 In this case, the half-filling regime trivially corresponds to the single-excitation subspace, which is spanned by the singlet state, $|D_{ij}\rangle=\hat D^\dagger_{i,j}|0\rangle$, and the triplet state, $|T_{ij}\rangle=\hat T^\dagger_{i,j}|0\rangle$, with associated collective decay rates: